John Oldham (colonist): After Plymouth

-Oldham recovered and prospered from coastal trade with colonists and with the Indians.
+Along with Richard Vines, Oldham secured a land grant for Biddeford, Maine in 1630, although he continued to live in Massachusetts area.
+Oldham recovered and prospered from coastal trade with colonists and with the indigenous peoples.
 He became a representative to the General Court of Massachusetts from 1632 to 1634, and was the overseer of shot and powder for Massachusetts Bay Colony.

 As a trader, Captain Oldham sailed to Virginia and England, but by 1630 he was back in the Massachusetts Bay Colony.
 He took up residence on an island in the Charles River and was a member of the church at Watertown.
 He represented Watertown in the colony's first General Court or assembly in 1634.
-He continued in the Indian trade, sailing the coast from Maine to New Amsterdam.
+He continued in the "Indian trade," sailing the coast from Maine to New Amsterdam.

 In 1634, Oldham led a group of ten men (which included Captain Robert Seeley) along the Old Connecticut Path to establish Wethersfield, Connecticut, the first English settlement on the Connecticut River.

 Death

-On July 20, 1636, Oldham was on a voyage to trade with Indians on Block Island when Indians boarded his ship, possibly Narragansetts.
-The Indians killed him and five of his crew, captured his two young nephews, and looted the ship's cargo.
+On July 20, 1636, Oldham was on a voyage to trade with Native Americans on Block Island when the Natives boarded his ship- whom were possibly of Narragansett origin.
+The Natives killed him and five of his crew, captured his two young nephews, and looted the ship's cargo.
 A fishing vessel rescued the nephews and tried to tow his sloop to port, but adverse winds affected them.
 They scuttled the ship but brought home the two boys.

-The Narragansetts convinced the colonists that the Pequot Indians were responsible for killing Oldham.
+The Narragansetts convinced the colonists that the Pequot peoples were responsible for killing Oldham.
 Oldham was known for his difficult ways and may have provoked the fight that killed him, but ministers across Massachusetts condemned the murders.
 Massachusetts Governor John Endecott was ordered to retaliate.
 The Bay Colony was outraged at this latest incident and sent John Endicott to Block Island.